jrinard/ping-pong/README.md

 ## Specs

-* Numbers divisible by 3 are replaced with "ping" Example input: 3
+* If the user input number divides by 3 then replace the number with "ping"
+   * Example input: 3
-   Example output: ping
+   * Example output: ping

-* Numbers divisible by 5 are replaced with "pong" Example input: 5
+* If the user input number divides by 5 then replace the number with "pong"
+    * Example input: 5
-    Example output: pong
+    * Example output: pong

-* Numbers divisible by 15 are replaced with "ping-pong" Example input: 15
+* If the user input number divides by 15 then replace the number with "ping-pong"
+    * Example input: 15
-    Example output: ping-pong
+    * Example output: ping-pong

+* If the user input number does not divide by 3, 5 or 15, then just use the same number.
+   * Example input: 4
+   * Example output: 4

 ## Execution